Music of Texas: Punk rock

-Alternative rock and Metalcore
+Alternative rock and metalcore

 Several alternative rock bands from Texas also reached mainstream popularity during the late 1980s and early 1990s.
 These included bands like Toadies (whose biggest hit, "Possum Kingdom", was named for a lake west of Fort Worth), Flickerstick, Fastball, Butthole Surfers (from San Antonio; formed at Trinity University), The Duckhills, Tripping Daisy, Blue October, and, by the end of the 1990s, The Polyphonic Spree and Chlorine.
 In the 2000s, Bowling for Soup achieved significant popularity, as well as Burden Brothers, which was co-founded by Toadies lead singer Vaden Todd Lewis.
 Memphis May Fire formed in Denton.
 The New Bohemians, Forever The Sickest Kids, Crown The Empire, and Fit for a King are from Dallas.
 Myka, Relocate is from Houston.
 Kublai Khan hails from Sherman.

 Heavy metal

 The Arlington-area band Pantera went on to become heavily influential in the metal genre.
+Plano band Polyphia achieved considerable popularity as a progressive metal artist, culminating in collaborations with Steve Vai and BABYMETAL.
+A live version of Power Trip's song "Executioner's Tax (Swing of the Axe)" was nominated for a Grammy Award for Best Metal Performance in 2021.

-Other notable bands include Las Cruces, Brutal Juice, Drowning Pool, The Sword, Fair to Midland, Coilback, Oh, Sleeper, Fire From the Gods, Texas Hippie Coalition, Upon A Burning Body and Element Eighty.
+Other notable bands include Las Cruces, Brutal Juice, Drowning Pool, The Sword, Fair to Midland, Crown the Empire, Coilback, Oh, Sleeper, Fire From the Gods, Texas Hippie Coalition, Upon A Burning Body and Element Eighty.
 Houston metal bands from the 1980s include Helstar, King's X, Galactic Cowboys, The Hunger, Dirty Rotten Imbeciles, and Dead Horse.

-Christian Rock
+Christian rock

 Christian based bands like Seventh Day Slumber and Addison Road were formed in Dallas.
 Flyleaf is from Belton.
+David Persons is from Fort Worth, Texas and now lives in Austin.